 The Flame & Moth property is located in the Mayo Mining District approximately 350 km north of Whitehorse, Yukon Territory, within the Keno Hill mining district (Figure 3.1).
 Mayo is accessible from Whitehorse via a 460 km all weather road and by air via the Mayo airport.
 A gravel road connects Mayo to the project area.
 The area is covered by National Topographic Service (NTS) map sheet 105M/14.
-Alexco currently maintains a land position at the Flame & Moth property (Figure 3.2) comprising 42 surveyed quartz mining leases and 12 un-surveyed quartz mining claims (Figure 3.3).
+Alexco currently maintains a land position at the Flame & Moth property (Figure 3.2) comprising 42 surveyed quartz mining leases and 14 quartz mining claims (Figure 3.3).
 The property is approximately 1.2 km west of Keno City adjacent to the Alexco District Mill and can be accessed from both the Duncan Creek Road and the Silver Trail Highway.

-Figure 3.1: Keno District location map (from Alexco, 2012)
+Figure 3.1: Keno District location map

-Figure 3.2: Flame & Moth Property location map (from Alexco, 2012)
+Figure 3.2: Flame & Moth Property location map

-Figure 3.3: Flame & Moth Property claim map (from Alexco, 2012)
+Figure 3.3: Flame & Moth Property claim map (from Mining Recorder 4 March 2013)

 The Flame & Moth property is centred at Latitude 63.9023 degrees north; Longitude 135.334 degrees west.
-The mineral resources for the Flame & Moth prospect reported herein are located on the Moth, Flame, Frances 5, and Frances 7 quartz mining leases.
+The mineral resources for the Flame & Moth prospect reported herein are located on the Moth, Flame, Frances 5, and Frances 7 quartz mining leases and the Blue Claim.